 My top pick is the Roll C:1 City Bike.
 It’s everything you want in a commuter bike: affordable, lightweight, and quality but durable components.

 The frame comes in either a standard OR a step-thru frame depending on which you prefer.
 We appreciate the step-thru frame for those days when you might want to wear a skirt.

-The bike has a simple SRAM 1×10 drivetrain, Tektro mechanical disc brakes, and ergonomic handlebars and grips.
+The bike has a simple 1×10 drivetrain, Tektro mechanical disc brakes, and ergonomic handlebars and grips.
 You can also buy the bike in a “women’s version” which includes women-specific components like a women’s saddle.